ydz-one/movie-recommender/README_milestone2.txt

 To implement this design pattern, we will create a MovieDataParserFactory class and a RatingDataParserFactory class that are responsible for creating their respective parsers.
-We will also need a MovieDataParser interface and RatingDataParser interface which the parsers will implement.
+We will also need a MovieDataParser abstract class and RatingDataParser abstract class which the parsers will extend.
 For this assignment, since the input files are only provided in .dat format, we would only need to create the MovieDataDatParser and RatingDataDatParser classes.